 Caroline H. Johnson, PhD, is Assistant Professor of Epidemiology in the Department of Environmental Health Sciences at Yale School of Public Health.
 She graduated from Imperial College London in 2009 with a PhD in Analytical Chemistry.
 Since then she has held postdoctoral and staff appointments at the National Cancer Institute and The Scripps Research Institute.

 Dr. Johnson's research uses mass spectrometry-based metabolomics to understand the role of metabolites in human health.
 Her primary...

-Susan Dwight Bliss Professor of Epidemiology (Environmental Health) and Professor of Forestry And Environmental Studies
+Susan Dwight Bliss Professor of Epidemiology (Environmental Health Sciences) and Professor of Forestry and Environmental Studies

 Co-Director, Yale Center for Perinatal, Pediatric and Environmental Epidemiology

 Air Pollutants; Environment and Public Health; Environmental Pollution; Epidemiology; Public Health

 Dr. Leaderer’s research over the past three decades has been interdisciplinary in nature, focusing on assessing exposures to air contaminants, found indoors and outdoors, and assessing the health impact resulting from those exposures in epidemiological studies of sensitive at risk populations.
 Within the context of assessing exposures, Dr. Leaderer’s work includes assessing emissions from sources, developing monitoring methods and applying modeling techniques (CMAQ modeling, traffic models,...